jonaskay/flashover-middleman/source/2020-03-21-social-distancing-and-habits.html.markdown

 ---

 title: Social Distancing and Habits
-descrition: What are the new habits you need to build to adapt to the social distancing activities caused by COVID-19?
+description: What are the new habits you need to build to adapt to the social distancing activities caused by COVID-19?
 type: article
 date: 2020-03-21
 tags: